How Swiss direct democracy made a comeback after authoritarian rule

 However, some believed democracy weakened this image.

-Swiss Nazis and Federal Councillors
+Swiss Nazis and government ministers

 In Switzerland, this attitude was most commonly in radical forms among Swiss Nazi sympathisers and fascists.
 They mocked the democratically elected parliament and called it a lame “talking shop”.

 However, people outside right-wing extremist circles were also convinced that the democratic model had many weaknesses.
-During the interwar period and after the general strike, political lobbying groups started to use new marketing methods.
+During the interwar period and after the General Strike, political lobbying groups started to use new marketing methods.
 Their aim was to create an image of a political enemy who could no longer be dealt with by democratic means.
 It was the image of the Jewish-Bolshevik conspirator.

-Many saw a solution in the so-called corporatist forms of government, whereby corporative professional organisations similar to guilds and fraternities should replace parliaments.
+Many saw a solution in the so-called corporatist formsexternal link of government, whereby corporative professional organisations similar to guilds and fraternities should replace parliaments.
 The state, however, would be governed by strong leadership or a strong leader.

 These federal corporations were only supposed to play an advisory role to the autocratic leadership.
-Even the Federal Councillors shared such strong anti-democratic beliefs.
+Even the government shared such strong anti-democratic beliefs.

 Democracy on the verge

-The tendency towards authoritarian forms of government survived the war, and the Federal Council and parliament were still against the return of the referendum democracy.
+The tendency towards authoritarian forms of government survived the war, and the government and parliament were still against the return of the referendum democracy.

 Only a few parliamentarians were in favour of the two popular initiatives for the reintroduction of direct democracy.
-Union official and Federal Councillor Max Weber was one of them: “It’s impossible to fight the danger of a dictatorship and undemocratic measures by limiting democracy,” he said.
+Senior trade union official and Finance Minister Max Weber was one of them: “It’s impossible to fight the danger of a dictatorship and undemocratic measures by limiting democracy,” the Social Democratic minister said.

 Odd Alliances: the Ligue Vaudoise

 However, the reflexes of direct democracy could still be felt.
-The primary incentive came with a popular initiative dubbed “Return to Direct Democracy”.
+The primary incentive came with a popular initiative dubbed “Return to direct democracy”.
 Ironically, its initiators were not flawless democrats.
-On the contrary, some of the most dedicated among the initiators consisted of members of an organisation called Ligue Vaudoise.
+On the contrary, some of the most dedicated among the initiators consisted of members of an organisation called Ligue Vaudoiseexternal link.

 Originally, the Ligue was a cross-party protest movement from French-speaking canton Vaud.
 It was founded in 1933 and aimed at stopping the introduction of cantonal taxes on local wines.